earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 ### Pure Functions

 My main take away after spending some time learning about Nix is that it embraces the functional programming concept of a pure function.
 If I give a function a certain set of inputs, it will return the same result every time, no matter what.
-Nix is about building software the same way, whether it’s your own software, someone else’s software, or your entire OS: You declare all your inputs explicitly and it will be built the same way every time.
+Nix is about building software the same way, whether it's your own software, someone else's software, or your entire OS: You declare all your inputs explicitly and it will be built the same way every time.

-What I learned from talking to Nix users is that what really mattered to them, regardless of how they were using Nix, was its ability to bring the concepts of a pure function to areas of computing where it previously didn’t exist.
+What I learned from talking to Nix users is that what really mattered to them, regardless of how they were using Nix, was its ability to bring the concepts of a pure function to areas of computing where it previously didn't exist.

-From that single idea you get a whole [ecosystem]https://nixos.wiki/wiki/Nix_Ecosystem) of tools.
+From that single idea you get a whole [ecosystem]<https://nixos.wiki/wiki/Nix_Ecosystem)> of tools.
 We mainly covered the Nix language, the Nix Package Manager, and NixOS, but there's also a continuous build system called Hydra and a deployment and provisioning tool called NixOps.
 Probably, there's even more.

 ### Ok, Thanks.
 Now What?